molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 ## OVERVIEW
 This project implements a **GPU-accelerated Monte Carlo Simulation** for estimating **Value at Risk (VaR)**, a critical metric in financial risk management.
 Using **GPU** and **CUDA** techniques, it executes end-to-end simulations on the GPU and achieves substantial speedups over a CPU baseline, especially at large path counts.

-### Monte Carlo Simulation
-A computational method that estimates quantities by repeatedly sampling random variables and aggregating outcomes; highly parallel and well-suited to GPUs.
+**Monte Carlo Simulation**：A computational method that estimates quantities by repeatedly sampling random variables and aggregating outcomes; highly parallel and well-suited to GPUs.

-### VaR (Value at Risk)
-A risk metric estimating the maximum expected loss over a specified time horizon at a chosen confidence level (e.g., 95% or 99%).
+**VaR (Value at Risk)**：A risk metric estimating the maximum expected loss over a specified time horizon at a chosen confidence level (e.g., 95% or 99%).

 ## ACCELERATION TECHNIQUES

-### Random Number Generation cuRAND
+**Random Number Generation - cuRAND**：
-### Sorting Thrust
-### Blocksize Configuration
-### CUDA machines Comparision
+- NVIDIA’s GPU library for fast, parallel generation of random numbers (e.g., uniform, normal) directly on the device.

+**Sorting - Thrust**：
+- A C++ parallel algorithms library (CUDA backend) providing STL-like primitives (e.g., sort, reduce, transform) that operate on GPU memory.

+**Blocksize Configuration**：
+- Threads per CUDA block; controls occupancy, latency hiding, and memory access patterns, impacting kernel throughput.

+**CUDA machines Comparision**：

 ## EXPERIMENT and ANALYSIS